-During 2021/22 the CGAC reviewed a number of aspects of the Council's governance arrangements and noted or approved revisions or made recommendations to Council as appropriate.
+During 2022/23 the CGAC reviewed a number of aspects of the Council's constitution and governance arrangements and noted or approved revisions or made recommendations to Council as appropriate.

-CGAC also received assurance from various 2021/22 annual reports such as health and safety, emergency planning and business continuity, information governance and customer corporate standards on complaint handling, and a review of the Ombudsman and Third Stage Complaints received, together with details of the Whistleblowing Complaints that have been received.
+CGAC also received assurance from various 2022/23 annual reports such as health and safety, emergency planning and business continuity, information governance and customer corporate standards on complaint handling, and a review of the Ombudsman and Third Stage Complaints received, together with details of the Whistleblowing concerns that have been received.